Fidel's Cuba: 3 generations under 'El Comandante'

 "I was very tough," he said.
 "I spoke the truth."

-For a time, Giron said, he attended the same schools as the grandchildren of Fidel and Raul Castro.
+For a time, Giron said, he attended the same schools as the children and grandchildren of Fidel and Raul Castro.

 "I saw the differences in our lives," he said.